 Jamilla: ...I told them it should say "Not Property of the Mobian Inquisition".

 Morth: Yes, because that would have fooled me completely.

 - Hell(p) does this a lot with the red cross symbol both in- and outside of the story.
 Justified since it's the official symbol of the Help Service, where the protagonists work, and of the comic itself.

 - The monolithic "secret" criminal organization TAROT, from the Global Guardians PBEM Universe, slaps their tarot-card logo on pretty much every piece of equipment their agents use.
 Rifles, helmets, uniforms, armored assault vehicles, aircraft, radios, gym clothes... even the beer served to the agents in their bases has a TAROT logo on the cans.

 - Both the Hive Academy and the Teen Titans from the Teen Titans cartoon use this trope.

-- Not only does Doofenshmirtz have a jingle for his evil company, the jingle is customized for every place associated with him.
+- Doctor Heinz Doofenshmirtz has a jingle for his evil company, Doofenshmirtz Evil Incorporated.
+Furthermore, the jingle is customized for every place associated with him.

 "Doofenshmirtz Evil annex!"